marijnh/Eloquent-JavaScript/19_paint.md

 An important detail in this implementation is that when dragging, the rectangle is redrawn on the picture from the _original_ ((state)).
-That way, you can make the rectangle larger and smaller again while drawing it, without the intermediate rectangles sticking around in the final picture.
+That way, you can make the rectangle larger and smaller again while creating it, without the intermediate rectangles sticking around in the final picture.
 This is one of the reasons why ((immutable)) picture objects are useful—we'll see another reason later.

 Implementing ((flood fill)) is somewhat more involved.
 This is a ((tool)) that fills the pixel under the pointer and all adjacent pixels that have the same color.
 "Adjacent" means directly horizontally or vertically adjacent, not diagonally.
-The image illustrates the set of ((pixel))s colored when the flood fill tool is used at the marked pixel:
+This picture illustrates the set of ((pixel))s colored when the flood fill tool is used at the marked pixel: